 Noise levels would be kept to 120 decibels or lower.
-Dust abatement would be used along the access routes when appropriate to further protect the visual and recreational resources in the area.
+Dust abatement would be used along the access routes when appropriate to further protect the visual and recreational resources.

-Should a need arise to change or modify the drilling or sampling plans submitted, A1 Lithium would contact the BLM's MFO to discuss and coordinate a plan for modifications.
+Should a need arise to change or modify the drilling or sampling plans submitted, A1 Lithium would contact the MFO to discuss and coordinate a plan for modifications.

-Al Lithium would avoid creating soil conditions that promote weed germination and establishment.
+A1 Lithium would avoid creating soil conditions that promote weed germination and establishment.
 All equipment, including on-road and off-road equipment, shall be cleaned to remove weed seed and soil (that may contain weed seed) prior to commencing operations on public lands within the project area.
-The operator and contractor shall monitor disturbed areas in the project area for project-related establishment and spread of noxious and exotic weeds.
+The operator and contractor shall monitor disturbed areas in the project area for project-related establishment and spread of noxious and invasive weeds.